WvanWoerden/modLIP_real_embedding/README.md

 - SageMath (10.5)
 - Pari/GP (2.15.4)
-- Numpy (1.26.3)
+- NumPy (1.26.3)
 - Matplotlib (3.8.0)

-Generally, it should be sufficient to have a somewhat recent version of Sagemath installed as SageMath includes an installation of Pari/GP.
+Generally, it should be sufficient to have a somewhat recent version of SageMath installed as SageMath includes an installation of Pari/GP.
-If the `gp` binary is not available one can replace it by `sage --gp`.
+If the `gp` binary is not available, one can replace it by `sage --gp`.
 We included a Dockerfile based on the image `sagemath/sagemath:10.5` which sets up a suitable environment to run the experiments in.

 # Plots